Analyzing Pacific Biosciences of California, Inc. (PACB) From Top to Bottom,

 It appears that more than several institutional investors and hedge funds decided to increase stakes in PACB in the recent period.
 That is how BlackRock Fund Advisors now has an increase position in PACB by 1.64% in the first quarter, owning 10.42 million shares of PACB stocks, with the value of $48.66 million after the purchase of an additional 168,096 shares during the last quarter.
 In the meanwhile, The Vanguard Group, Inc. also increased their stake in PACB shares changed 1.07% in the first quarter, which means that the company now owns 7.59 million shares of company, all valued at $35.43 million after the acquisition of additional 80,351 shares during the last quarter.

 CNH Partners LLC acquired a new position in Pacific Biosciences of California, Inc. during the first quarter, with the value of $32.47 million, and Bellevue Asset Management AG increased their stake in the company’s shares by 141.57% in the first quarter, now owning 3,360,522 shares valued at $26.78 million after the acquisition of the additional 5.73 million shares during the last quarter.
-In the end, Water Island Capital LLC increased their position by — during the first quarter, now owning 4.72 million PACB shares, now holding the value of $22.04 million in PACB with the purchase of the additional 128,814 shares during the period of the last quarter.
-At the present, 80.80% of PACB shares are in the ownership of institutional investors.
+In the end, Capital Research & Management Co. increased their position by 2.81% during the first quarter, now owning 5.28 million PACB shares, now holding the value of $24.67 million in PACB with the purchase of the additional 5,281,800 shares during the period of the last quarter.
+At the present, 85.20% of PACB shares are in the ownership of institutional investors.